antoshkaplus/Android_RecursiveLists/README.md

 - [ ] add food to reduce copy pasting of files
 - [ ] add string and edit dialogs should be merged somehow in one class and placed somewhere in the library
+- [ ] ability to move items in and out of lists

 Screenshots